zkamvar/useR-2019/R4EPI/talk-outline.md

 [^1]: Outside collaborator

-# 2. Dreams of an Epidemiologist (2 minutes)
+# 2. Dreams of an Epidemiologist

-"the hope is that the majority of the time you are spending out in the community, supervising data collectors and getting a feel for the context/risk factors."
+"[you hope to spend the majority of your time] out in the community, supervising data collectors and getting a feel for the context/risk factors."

  -- Alex Spina

-# 3. Background (3 minutes)
+# 3. Background

 Announcement article: <https://twitter.com/msf_innovation/status/1054845762838949889>
 Amrish tweet:         <https://twitter.com/Ammer_B/status/1055017765956976640>